asaduzmn/Documentation/readme.md

 ### Step 1: Create a new virtual machine.
 1. After Downloading ubuntu iso file.
 Double click VMWare app and click on **Create a new virtual machine**.
 2. Select **custom** type configuration and click on next.
-3. You can choose different hardware comapatiblity or default and then press next button.
+3. You can choose different hardware compatibility or default and then press next button.
 4. On guest Installation window select I will install operating system later and press next button.
 5. Now select **ubuntu** version from drop down menu and press next button.
 6. Now you can choose virtual machine name and location for storing this virtual machine.
 For example: